TurboTax Review 2022: The Pros, Cons and What You Need to Know

 - Comprehensive: The company has a product available for just about every filer, no matter your income or tax situation, or how hands-on or hands-off you want to be.

 - Overwhelming user experience: All those options mean TurboTax is super customizable.
 But sifting through them can feel kind of overwhelming.
-Its homepage tries to guide you to the right products based on your tax situation, but those can be confusing and make it tough to get an overview of products if you’re a comparison shopper.
+Its homepage tries to guide you to the right product

-- No physical locations: TurboTax doesn’t offer in-person, brick-and-mortar offices like H&R Block.
-If face-to-face, personalized service is important to you, this isn’t your best option.
+- No physical locations: TurboTax doesn’t offer in-person, brick-and-mortar offices like H&R Block or local competitors.
+If face-to-face, personalized service is important to you, this isn’t your

 Who Is TurboTax Best For?